vorban/nyv-themes/README.md

 A repo to define and swap themes on arch+hyprland desktop.

-It defines themes, assigns wallpapers, and define a family mode.
+It defines themes, assigns wallpapers, and toggles a family mode.

 ## Installation